usingMaths.com

 So!
 C# Fun Practice Exercise - List Even Numbers

-As a fun practice exercise, feel free to try out your own boundary values, and see how the C# code lists the even numbers between those boundary values.
+As a fun practice exercise, try extending the activity by asking students to try out their own boundary values, and see how the C# code lists the even numbers between those boundary values.

 using System.Collections.Generic;